puppetlabs/puppetdb/documentation/v2/facts.md

 #### `GET /v2/facts/:name`

-This will return all facts for all nodes with the indicated name.
+This will return all facts with the specified name, for all of the nodes that define the fact.
 There must be an `Accept` header containing `application/json`.

 ##### Parameters